DSAV-Dodeka/dodeka/README.md

 Everything is deployed from this repository.
 It also contains the "source" for the database (PostgreSQL) and key-value store (Redis).

-The most important file is `/build/config.toml`, which contains all practical configuration.
-In the `build`-folder you can find the source for all deploy scripts.
+The most important file is `config.toml`, which contains all practical configuration.
+In the `build`-folder you can find the source for all deploy scripts (`build/deploy`) and container build files (`build/container`).
 Using the `confspawn` tool the actual scripts are built from these templates.
 The results you can find in the various folders in the `use` directory.

-//TODO barman source

 ## Running